lucaspavlicek/IceCube_time_matching/README.md

 ## hitbuffer_data_decode_....py
 Inputs:
-- Uncompressed folders of IceCube data.
+- Uncompressed folder of IceCube data.
+The script will ask for an input directory; the input directory must contain the full file path for each day: run_XXXXXXX_YYYYMMDD/run_XXXXXXX/{data files}.
 There should be a run_XXXXXXX_chan-Y.bin for each scintillator (although if a few are missing, it is still fine).

 Tasks:
 - Decodes the binary files